-Another classic divine dance is Krishna dancing on Kaliya.
-According to mythology, in Krishna’s youth Kaliya lived in the Yamuna river, terrifying the population and spreading his poison throughout the land.
+Another classic divine dance is Krishna’s dance on Kaliya.
+According to mythology, Kaliya lived in the Yamuna river, terrifying the population and spreading his poison throughout the land.

-When Krishna jumped into the river, Kaliya captured him.
-Kaliya then stung Krishna, entwining His body in his coils, making the onlookers anxious.
-Krishna allowed Himself to be bound, but seeing the anxiety of the people decided to reassure them.
-Thus, Krishna found a stage on the serpent’s hoods and began His famous dance, symbolic of the Lord’s leela (divine play) sometimes called “Aarabhati,”.
+When Krishna jumped into the river Kaliya captured him.
+Kaliya then stung Krishna, entwining Krishna in his coils, making the onlookers anxious.
+Krishna allowed this, but seeing the anxiety of the people decided to reassure them.
+Thus, Krishna jumped on the serpent’s hoods beginning His famous dance, symbolic of the Lord’s leela (divine play), called “Aarabhati”.
 In rhythm, Krishna danced on the each of the rising hoods of Kaliya, defeating him.

 The Cross a Rhythmic Dance on the Serpent’s head

-The Gospel declares that the crucifixion and resurrection of Jesus likewise was his dance defeating the serpent.
+The Gospel declares that the crucifixion and resurrection of Jesus likewise was His dance defeating the serpent.
 It was both Ananda Tandava and Rudra Tandava in that this dance aroused both joy and anger in the Lord.
-We see this right at the beginning of human history, when Adam, the first Manu, had succumbed to the serpent.
-God (details here) had said to the treacherous serpent
+We see this right at the beginning of human history, when Adam, the first Manu, succumbed to the serpent.
+God (details here) had said to the serpent

 And I will put enmityGenesis 3:15